mattoverby/mclscene/README.md

-Included are distributions of: trimesh2 (Szymon Rusinkiewicz, gfx.cs.princeton.edu/proj/trimesh2), tetgen (Hang Si, wias-berlin.de/software/tetgen), pugixml (Arseny Kapoulkine, pugixml.org), and stb (Sean Barrett, nothings.org).
+Included are distributions of: trimesh2 (Szymon Rusinkiewicz, gfx.cs.princeton.edu/proj/trimesh2), tetgen (Hang Si, wias-berlin.de/software/tetgen), pugixml (Arseny Kapoulkine, pugixml.org), glew (Nigel Stewart, glew.sourceforge.net), and stb (Sean Barrett, nothings.org).
 Additionally, much of the render code comes from Joey de Vries (learnopengl.com).

 There is a viewer which can render the scene using OpenGL, GLEW, and GLFW3.